 Basilica Cistern: Your final visit is to the Basilica Cistern which once brought water into the city from Thrace.
 Constructed in the sixth century and then forgotten for centuries.
 With 336 columns that support the ceiling, don’t miss the upside-down head of Medusa that forms the bottom of one column, proof that Byzantine builders saw Roman relics as little more than reusable rubble.

 Flight Home: In the evening you transfer to the airport for the homeward flight.

 Istanbul History Gallery

 Other Trips You May Be Interested In

-Ancient Greece is the birthplace of European civilisation from the Minoan and Mycenaean civilisations which ruled Crete and the Aegean to the great Athenian philosophers including Plato and Aristotle of the Hellenistic period.
+Our School History Trip to Greece explores the birthplace of European civilisation from the Minoan and Mycenaean civilisations which ruled Crete and the Aegean to the great Athenian philosophers including Plato and Aristotle of the Hellenistic period.
 Our tours explore Athens before travelling to the Peloponnese where we visit the ruins at Mycenae, Corinth, Epidaurus and Delphi.Read More

 Rome - the Eternal city - is the very embodiment of the ancient world with archaeological treasures at every turn.
 The Colosseum and the Roman Forum are of course the most prominent and most recognisable of these but there are many other sites to explore both within the city walls and outside.Read More

 Bay of Naples History & Classics School Trip